Iandecisiv/web-module-challenge-scope-and-closure/README.md

 a.
 Where is closure used in this code?
 How can you tell?

+The colosure is used within the inner function after being passed into from the outer function as a parameter.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+Function is always the same, name is always the same but the first and seccond time math.random is changed we could get different numbers

 c.
 What is the lexical scope of `newRoll`?

+the lexical scope of 'newRoll' is within the inner function

 ### Task 2c - Exit Ticket